by Garrick Dee

 This vastness can cause some confusion in the product selection process.

-Before I continue I’d to stress that the term “professional series” doesn’t equate to variants having more powerful motors.
+Before I continue, I’d like to stress that the term “professional series” doesn’t equate to variants having more powerful motors.

 All Vitamix blenders come with professional grade motors as you’ll notice a lot of chefs and juice bars use.

-This means that the results will be the same.
-The biggest difference between these two is the interface which I will talk in detail below.
+It means that the results will be the same.
+The most significant difference between these two is the interface which I will talk in detail below.

 This is perhaps the biggest difference of these two.